-Egg Donation Dilemma - Choosing between Fresh and Frozen Eggs
+Egg Donation Dilemma - Choosing between Fresh and Frozen Eggs By The Egg Donor & Surrogacy Program on November 08, 2017

 When deciding whether to use fresh or frozen eggs, talk with your egg donation agency.
 They will take into consideration your requirements and then match you with available eggs and egg donors to find the perfect match for you.